 Do residents have continuity clinics?

 Yes, our PGY-3 and PGY-4 trainees have a continuity clinic every two weeks throughout their senior years of training.
 These continuity clinics currently occur at our main UCLA clinic locations (Westwood and Santa Monica), and residents are paired with a single faculty member who serves as a mentor for their clinic throughout this time.
 Residents are able to schedule follow up for their patients and serve as the primary provider for these visits.
-We hope to soon extend these clinics to our PGY-2 residents.

 What electives are available?

 Residents currently have elective time to rotate through other UCLA subspecialties, which includes wound care, rheumatology, plastic surgery, and head and neck surgery, as well as the opportunity to create other electives on a case-by-case basis.
 PGY-3 and PGY-4 residents are also provided with one month of “away” time each year to support learning opportunities outside of our institution.
 Recent residents have participated in numerous funded rotations, including AAD rotations with the Native American Health Service and Botswana, as well as mentorship grants through the Women’s Dermatologic Society and the Gay and Lesbian Dermatology Association.

 Residents of all years are encouraged to attend the Annual AAD Meeting.
 STAR Residents are also encouraged to attend the annual SID meeting.
 An additional three days per year are available to each resident to attend other conferences, to foster opportunities for presentation and additional learning.
 Residents then share key learnings with their peers during didactics.